 As a small business owner, you may think that paying for advertising is something you can’t afford.
 But with time passing you may find out that no matter how good you are in the sphere of digital marketing, using Google Adwords is arguably the best way to let people know about your business.
-More and more researches are being published, claiming that the effect of common advertising upon the audiences is decreasing.
-On the other hand, the researches are taking the statement of the people as an unshakable truth.
+More and more research is being published, claiming that the effect of common advertising upon the audiences is decreasing.
+On the other hand, the researchers are taking the statement of the people as an unshakeable truth.
 And that is rarely the case.
 When the researchers are asking questions, the respondents are answering in the way that they want to be perceived, not with actual facts.
-Meaning, if someone is asked whether a commercial could change his (or her) behavior, he or she may say ‘no’ while the truth is just the opposite.
+Meaning, that if someone is asked whether a commercial could change his (or her) behavior, he or she may say ‘no’ while the truth is just the opposite.
 Whether the common advertising works and changes the behavior of the people, if you are using Google AdWords or at least know how it works, you will know how different it is from other forms of advertising.

 What is Google AdWords?